zklite-exchange/backend/README.md

 ## Structure

-All messages the Zigzag Websocket API have the following structure
+All messages the zkLite Websocket API have the following structure

 ```json
 { "op": "operation", "args": ["list", "of", "args"] }